AimaAlakhume/sustainable-steps-frontend/README.md

 ## Overview

-Sustainable Steps is a mobile app designed to simplify and gamify sustainable living.
+Sustainable Steps is a web app designed to simplify and gamify sustainable living.
 It offers tools to help users sort waste, find local recycling resources, and track their eco-friendly progress through rewards.

 ### Problem